Leprosy (album)

 Leprosy is the second studio album by American death metal band Death, released on August 12, 1988, by Combat Records.
-The album is notable in its different tone and quality from the band's 1987 debut, it is the first example of Scott Burns' work heard on many of the death metal and grindcore albums of that era.
-The cover is featured in Metal: A Headbanger's Journey.
-It is the first album to feature drummer Bill Andrews and the only to feature guitarist Rick Rozz.
+The album is notable in its different tone and quality from the band's debut album Scream Bloody Gore (1987), and is the first example of producer and engineer Scott Burns' work heard on many of the death metal and grindcore albums of that era.

+It is also the first Death album to feature drummer Bill Andrews, and is the band's only studio album to feature guitarist Rick Rozz.